Experts

 Justin Massie

-Justin Massie is Full Professor of political science at the Université du Québec à Montréal, Co-director of the Network for Strategic Analysis, and Co-director of Le Rubicon.
+Justin Massie is a professor and Head of the Department of political science at the Université du Québec à Montréal.
+He is also Co-director of the Network for Strategic Analysis, and Co-director of Le Rubicon.
 He was the 2019 Fulbright Visiting Research Chair in Canada-U.S. Relations at Johns Hopkins University’s School of Advanced International Studies (SAIS) in Washington, DC.
-His research focuses on the global power transition, multinational military coalitions, and Canadian foreign and defence policy.
-His work has been published in several journals, including International Studies Quarterly, International Relations, Foreign Policy Analysis, Contemporary Security Policy, Comparative Strategy, Canadian Journal of Political Science, International Journal (winner of the…
+His research focuses on the global power transition, multinational military interventions, and foreign and defence policy.
+His work has been published in several journals, including International Studies Quarterly, European Journal of International Security, International Relations, Foreign Policy Analysis, Contemporary Security Policy,…

 Pascale Massot